Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Second reduction step: towards -bundles without invariant fibers

 \begin{theorem}\cite[\S 2.
-Lemma 5 and Proposition 7]{Brosius} Let $\tau\colon S\to C$ be a ruled surface, $\E$ be an indecomposable rank-$2$ vector bundle over $S$ of fiber type $(b,n-b)$, where $b,n$ are integers such that $b>n-b$.
+Proposition 7]{Brosius} Let $\tau\colon S\to C$ be a geometrically ruled surface over a smooth projective curve $C$, and let $\E$ be an indecomposable rank-$2$ vector bundle over $S$ of fiber type $(n,m)$, where $n>m$ are integers.
 Then $\E$ fits into the following short exact sequence, called the \emph{canonical extension} of $\E$:

-where $\E' = \tau^*(\tau_*(\E\otimes \O_S(-b)))\otimes \O_S(b)$ is a line bundle of fiber degree $b$, $\mathscr{M}$ is a line bundle of fiber degree $n-b$, and $\mathscr{I}_Z$ is the ideal sheaf on a l.c.i.\ zero cycle $Z$.
+where $\E' = \tau^*(\tau_*(\E\otimes \O_S(-n)))\otimes \O_S(n)$ is a line bundle of fiber degree $n$, $\mathscr{M}$ is a line bundle of fiber degree $m$, and $\mathscr{I}_Z$ is the ideal sheaf on a l.c.i.\ zero cycle $Z$.
 Conversely, the data of $\E'$, $Z$, $\mathscr{M}$, together with an invertible orbit in $\PP(\mathrm{Ext}^1_{\O_S}(\mathscr{I}_Z\otimes \mathscr{M} ,\E'))$, uniquely determine the isomorphism class of $\E$. \end{theorem}

 In the theorem above, by \emph{"an invertible orbit"}, we mean an element of $\PP(\mathrm{Ext}^1_{\O_S}(\mathscr{I}_Z\otimes \mathscr{M} ,\E'))$ that arises from a rank-$2$ vector bundle; see \cite[\S 2, Proposition 6]{Brosius}.
 Our setting is simplier, as we work with $\PP^1$-bundles without jumping fibers.
 In fact, the short exact sequence obtained in Lemma $\ref{FFb-bundle}$ is a particular case of Theorem $\ref{Brosius}$: